InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 ---
 <!--- Slide 13 --->

-Why did I from contributing to collecting examples of how different companies are doing these metrics?
+How did I benefit from collecting examples of how different companies are using these metrics?

 <!-- KEY MESSAGE 12:
  (Jeff)

- NEEDS POPULATED
+I built connections with people facing the same challenges as me.
+As a result of contributing to the metrics project, I have a network of people I can reach out to when I have questions or need advice.

+My future self will also benefit when it comes time to begin measuring InnerSource projects at my company.
+I will have a list of metrics that have been used by other companies, and I will know who to reach out to for advice.

 -->

 ---
 <!--- Slide 14 --->